-This policy is designed primarily to permit the student to explore areas of curriculum without jeopardizing his/her grade point average.
+This policy is designed primarily to permit the student to explore areas of curriculum with which he/she is not familiar without jeopardizing his/her grade point average.

 See course descriptions for courses offered under this option.

 Adding/Dropping a Class